 Angus reviews the changes in the Cases version.
 If they are acceptable, the geodatabase administrator will post the changes in Cases to the Default version.

 Since work on Case1 is complete and the data has been reviewed and posted to Default, Gertrude can now delete Case1.

 That leaves the following versions:

 After the individual case versions have been deleted, the geodatabase administrator should compress the geodatabase, then update database statistics.
-See Compressing an enterprise geodatabase for information on compressing a versioned geodatabase and Updating statistics on a geodatabase using the Analyze Datasets tool for information on keeping the statistics used by the database up-to-date.
+See Compress a versioned geodatabase for information on compressing a versioned geodatabase and Update statistics on a dataset using the Analyze Datasets tool for information on keeping the statistics used by the database up-to-date.